 2017 – This movie is simply beautiful.
 We all know the story so the expectations were high for this musical romantic fantasy.
 It was a success.

 Belle, played by Emma Watson, is the perfect combination of strong, kind, daring, brave, and bold.
 The film stays pretty true to the original animated film but also answers some questions that we would have loved to know from the very beginning.
 The choreography, musical score, and grand costumes will satisfy the same senses that The Greatest Showman did with it’s lavish performance.

 2008 & 2018 – This is another film I had to watch to decide if the hype was there for a reason.
 It’s not The Greatest Showman (have we established that it’s hard to beat The Greatest Showman?!), but it was a feel-good, inspiring, sweet story and the music was wonderful!
 With a stellar female cast including Meryl Streep, it was the highest grossing musical film until Beauty and the Beast.

 The story revolves around Sophie’s (Amanda Seyfried) desire to meet her biological father in time for her wedding.
 After discovering her mother’s diary from the summer before she was born, Sophie invites three men to the wedding without her mother’s knowledge.
 The chaos, entertainment, and love story unfolds from there.

-The film is light-hearted, fun, and had a strong enough following for them to create Mamma Mia 2, coming out this summer!
+The film is light-hearted, fun, and had a strong enough following for them to create Mamma Mia 2 which came out this past summer!

 So if a million dreams are keeping you awake (see what I did there 😉 ), and you already watched The Greatest Showman twice today, check out one of these movies!